Frequently Asked Questions

 Information sessions are held every year.
 The sessions are recorded and are available for students at a distance or unable to attend.

 This session will provide an overview of the Graduate Exhibition and cover options for presentation.
-This session will also focus on the mechanics of creating a research poster, including organization, proper formatting, and tips for presentation.
+This session will focus on the mechanics of creating a research poster and design, including organization, proper formatting, and tips for presentation.

-Students who plan to participate in the video option of the Exhibition are required to attend this video production workshop which will cover video formatting and presenting content for video.
+- Video Production Workshop Students who plan to participate in the video option of the Exhibition are required to watch this video production recorded webinar, which will cover video formatting and presenting content for video.
 Students participating in the video option will be automatically registered for this session upon completion of the Graduate Exhibition registration.

 Once your registration has been approved by your adviser you will receive an email with poster printing instructions.